micahwoods/micahwoods.github.io/_posts/2020-05-18-brand-new-mlsn-webinar-this-friday.md

 tags: [mlsn, fertilizer, soil testing]
 ---

 I'll be teaching a webinar on Friday, May 22, at 10 a.m.
 New York time, about **How MLSN Works**.
 The webinar is for the [Amplify](https://www.amplifytogether.com/) network and is free and open to everyone.

 Contact Chris Eidson (ceidson [at] blinc [dot] com), the Education Specialist at Brookside Labs, to register.

 ![title slide](/img/mlsn_title_slide.jpg)

 I put the title slide together, and that's it for the slides so far.
-I did make some notes about what I'd like to discuss:
+I have made some notes about what I'd like to discuss:

 Objective
 : What we are trying to do with fertilizer